puzpuzpuz/cls-rtracer/README.md

 ## Integration with loggers

 The main use case for this library is request id generation and logging automation.
-You can integrate with any logger library in a single place and get request ids in logs across your Express application.
+You can integrate with any logger library in a single place and get request ids in logs across your application.

-Without having request id, as a correlation value, in your logs, you will not be able to determine which log entries belong to the process of handling the same request.
-You could generate request id manually and store it in the Express' `req` or Fastify's `request` or Koa's `ctx` objects, but then you will have to explicitly pass the object into all other modules on the route.
-And `cls-rtracer` comes to the rescue!
+Without having request id, as a correlation value, in your logs, you will not be able to determine which log entries belong to code that handles the same request.
+You could generate request ids manually and store them in the Express' `req` object (or Fastify's `request`, or Koa's `ctx`), but then you will have to explicitly pass the object into all other modules on the route.
+And that's when `cls-rtracer` comes to the rescue!

-Let's consider integration with [winston](https://github.com/winstonjs/winston), one of most popular logging libraries.
+Here is how you can integrate `cls-rtracer` with [winston](https://github.com/winstonjs/winston), one of most popular logging libraries.

 ```javascript
 const { createLogger, format, transports } = require('winston')